gentakojima/emojione-picker-ubuntu/README.md

 ### Why for Ubuntu only?
 Does this work with KDE and other distros?

 Of course, but it was designed to work with the Unity desktop.
-It's been reported to work with Cinnamon, XFCE, Openbox (with Stalonetray and Tint2), Gnome Shell and KDE.
+It's been reported to work with Cinnamon, XFCE, Openbox (with Stalonetray and Tint2), Gnome Shell, MATE and KDE.

 Unfortunately, Cinnamon implementation won't show the content of submenus if the total height is bigger than the screen height.